drscream/nic-cz-dns-crawler/README.md

 5 - 4 - 3 -
 ```

-Stopping works the same way as with the main process – `Ctrl-C` (or kill signal) will finish the current job(s) and exit.
+Stopping works the same way as with the controller process – `Ctrl-C` (or kill signal) will finish the current job(s) and exit.

 > The workers will shout at you that *"Result will never expire, clean up result key manually"*.
-This is perfectly fine, results are continually cleaned by the main process.
+This is perfectly fine, results are continually cleaned by the controller.
 Unfortunately there's no easy way to disable this message in `rq` without setting a fixed TTL.

 ## Resuming work